-Each pavilion is an all-glass structure rising from the ground with glass walls up to 18 feet high and a glass roof spanning the 17 feet wide entryway.
-The glass wall panels are composed of 5 plies of 3/8” heat strengthened glass with Sentry Glass interlayer.
-The roof panels are composed of 7 plies of heat strengthened glass with Sentry Glass interlayer.
+Each pavilion is an all-glass structure rising from the ground with glass walls up to 18 feet high and a glass roof spanning 17 feet across the entryway.
+The glass wall panels are composed of five plies of 3/8” heat strengthened glass with Sentry Glass interlayer.
+The roof panels are composed of seven plies of heat strengthened glass with Sentry Glass interlayer.

 The pavilions are supported below ground by steel beams and concrete slabs.
 The glass walls are captured within a stainless steel shoe and cantilever up from ground level.
 The roof panels are simply supported on the wall panels.

 The design philosophy for the pavilion was to have no metal fitting above ground and join all the glass panels with structural silicone.
-This is paying homage to the structure of the City Hall which is an all masonry building and is still today the tallest one in the world.
+This pays homage to the structure of the City Hall, which is the tallest all-masonry building in the world.